 What is Push Down Accounting?

-Push down accounting is the method by which the acquirer’s accounting basis with regard to the assets and liabilities taken over is pushed down to the acquiree’s books.
+Push-down accounting is the method by which the acquirer's accounting basis about the assets and liabilities taken over is pushed down to the acquiree’s books.
 The acquiree’s books are also adjusted to reflect the value of its assets and liabilities considered in the acquirer’s consolidated financial statements, i.e., the book value of assets and liabilities of the acquiree would be adjusted to their fair values as considered by the acquirer.

 ASU 2014-17 guides the application of pushdown accounting.